Our Top Tips For Living & Backpacking In Australia

 You May Be Eligible For Free Healthcare

 Certain travellers, including people from the UK, are eligible for free Medicare while in Australia.
 Medicare is the government’s free healthcare service, similar to the NHS.
 If you’re unsure whether you can get it, if you're on a tour your group leaders can help you figure this out and will get everything set up for you.
 They can also help you set up alternative healthcare if you’re ineligible.

 Moving to or backpacking in a new country can be daunting.
 There’s so much to do and so many boxes to tick.
-Starting off with a group tour can help you take care of all the boring essentials and let you relax and settle more easily into a new place.
+Starting off with a small group tour can help you take care of all the boring essentials and let you relax and settle more easily into a new place.
 Additionally, you’ll get to do a lot of fun activities and meet other people in the same boat as you!

 Ready to start your Australian adventure off right?
-Check out our Oz Intro trip here!
+Check out our Oz Intro small group tour here!